 top of page

-During Purim there are three mitzvos which charge us with the responsibility to spread love towards others.
-Whether it's bringing people together in order to hear the Megillah or giving gifts of food or money to the less fortunate, the common denominator is that each mitzvah presents the opportunity for all Jews to come together.
-However, shortly after Purim ends, that motivation seems to disappear.
+During the holiday of Purim, there are three mitzvos that charge us with the responsibility of spreading love towards others.
+Whether it is by bringing people together to hear the Megillah, giving gifts of food or money to the less fortunate, or exchanging food with friends or strangers; the common denominator is that each mitzvah presents an opportunity for everyone to come together.
+However, I've found that shortly after Purim ends, this energy seems to disappear.

-The Mizbeach and the Neshama in every person are similar because they both have to stay lit.
-One with actual fire and the other with a fiery passion to do good.
-If a person sees that the fire in someone's neshama is not burning as strong, it is our job to use our fire to strengthen theirs.
-At the end of this Purim, with all the unity and love we display for each other, perhaps we may finally merit the immediate arrival of Moshiach!
+The Mizbeach and the Neshama are similar because they both have to stay lit.
+One with actual fire and the other by doing good deeds for others.
+If a person sees that the fire in someone's neshama is not strong, it is our job to use our fire to strengthen theirs.
+While there are more opportunities to use our ahavas Yisrael on Purim, these opportunities do not disappear all year round.
+If we can increase our love and unity for each other, perhaps we will see a huge transformation within the world making it a better place and bringing about moshiach!

 Good Shabbos